geosoft-as/jsonwelllogformat/README.md

 Also, numeric values that cannot be represented as sequences of digits (such as _Infinity_ and _NaN_) must be avoided.

-## Logging metadata
+## Log header

-The following metadata keys are defined as _well known_:
+The following header keys are defined as _well known_:

 | Key                | Type     | Description           |
 |--------------------|----------|-----------------------|